Jose F. Buscaglia

 José Francisco Buscaglia is a Puerto Rican philosopher, historian, social scientist, academic, author, and journalist.
-He is a professor in the Department of Cultures, Societies and Global Studies at Northeastern University.
+His last official position before retiring in 2023 was that of professor in the Department of Cultures, Societies and Global Studies at Northeastern University.

 Buscaglia’s research interests are directed towards aspects of history and contemporary society, focusing on the construction of racial difference, collective memory, Creole ideology, colonialism, US imperialism, dictatorship, and citizenship rights.
 His work follows a cross-cultural studies approach to the history of the peoples of the Greater Caribbean under Spanish and US hegemony.
 He is the author of Undoing Empire, Race, and Nation in the Mulatto Caribbean.
 He has also edited and translated the works of 17th-century Spanish intellectual and Mexico City native, Carlos de Sigüenza y Góngora.

+In 2024 he published a historical novel about the intervention of the United States in the war of independence of Cuba and Puerto Rico.
+La maldición de Santa Águeda (The Curse of Saint Agatha) gives readers access to the evils of despotism and slavery in the Spanish Antilles, making an in-depth assessment of the vices of the subjugated, and questioning the underpinnings of US imperialism.

 Education

 Buscaglia completed his B.A. in history at Princeton University in 1986.
 He obtained a Master’s of architecture in 1995 and a Master’s in comparative literature in 1997 from the University at Buffalo where he also received his Ph.D. degree in comparative literature, with a focus on critical theory, in 1998.